DEPARTMENT OF COMPUTER SCIENCE

 Prospective Students we invite you to visit our Undergraduate Program Page for more information.

-Undergraduate Program: Common Questions and AnswersWhat is the job outlook for CS graduates?
+Undergraduate Program: Common Questions and AnswersWhat kind of computer do I need for my studies?

 - Jobs in computing are among the industries with fastest and largest growth.